MrOrangeUS/mirror-backend/README.md

 1. Start the server: `npm start`
 2. Open OBS and start the Browser Source
 3. Start streaming to TikTok Live
-4. Viewers can interact with the avatar through chat messages
+4. Viewers can interact with the chatbot through chat messages

 ## Development